 - “On Being ‘Uber-Gay’ – Trans Women and Sexual Orientation”

 - “My Wife Didn’t Know I Was a Woman Until Over a Decade Into Our Relationship”

 - “How to Identify Trans Women – A Trans Positive Manifesto”

 Once upon a time, she also wrote a piece for INTO, “Not Just Trans Representation, But Trans Celebration,” about how trans folks are represented in the media.

 In addition to the above, Nissa currently has three short stories that she is pretty sure will edit and submit themselves if she spends enough time on Twitter.

 Nissa writes sad girl music.
 Her current project, Poster Robot, is heavily influenced by emo and 80’s alternative and indie rock.
-An EP is planned for release sometime in 2021.
+An EP is planned for release—sometime.